 - Be open to all ideas from all departments for implementing social media and be prepared to train each participant on how to use each tool.
 For example, every employee should know how to use and when to use the privacy settings that exist on the various social media sites.

 - Begin to use the tools for training and internal communications.
 This will keep the organization constantly learning about tools and trends that are continuously changing and to leverage ways to find additional benefits from the new tools that are being introduced.

 I believe most people now agree that social media is not a fad, Pandora’s box has been opened.
-Many tools and communities will come and go, but social software that is free and readily available will continuously be introduced to the market at an ever accelerating rate.
-Organizations needs to make sure each member of their team is prepared.
+Many tools and communities will come and go, but the social software that is free and readily available will continuously be introduced to the market at an ever-accelerating rate.
+Organizations need to make sure each member of their team is prepared.